LibreCAD/docs/appx/build.rst

 Download the Source Code
 ------------------------

 The source code is hosted on GitHub and is common to all three operating systems.
 It can be download as a "zip" archive or cloned using "git".
-These instructions use the download option, however cloning is recommended if users want to update and build LibreCAD as the source code is updated.
-See below for instructions for using :ref:`cloning <cloning>`.
+These instructions use the download option.
 Go to the LibreCAD GitHub page (https://github.com/LibreCAD/LibreCAD).
 On the **<> Code** tab, click on the "Clone or Download" button and then click "Download ZIP".
 Save the zip file `LibreCAD-master.zip`.

+Cloning is recommended if users want to build LibreCAD more frequently as the source code is updated.
+More information about GitHub, git tools, and creating a local source code repository can be found on LibreCAD's Development wiki (https://github.com/LibreCAD/LibreCAD/wiki).

 .. _buildLinux: